KWLL: History

-From 1990 to 1993, 95.3 was an adult contemporary station as "Q-95."
-After being adult contemporary, the station switched to oldies as a simulcast of KFRO and taking the KFRO-FM calls.
-KFRO-FM was an oldies station for many years.
-The oldies format that was simulcasted with KFRO 1370 AM eventually migrated fully to 95.3 FM.
-In 1998, KFRO-FM relaunched its oldies format with a simulcast on KPXI 100.7, which was just downgraded and moved to Overton.
-The 100.7 simulcast did not last very long.
-In 2001, KFRO-FM reimaged as "The Frog."
-In October 2003, KFRO-FM dropped its oldies format for a simulcast of regional Mexican KOYE 96.7, "K-Oye."
+On September 17, 1990, the station changed its call sign to KLSQ, being changed to an adult contemporary station as "Q-95."
+In 1993, the station switched to oldies as a simulcast of KFRO and taking the KFRO-FM calls in the process, after being sold to J.R.
+Curtis Jr., son of longtime KFRO (AM) owner James R. Curtis Sr. KFRO-FM remained an oldies station, in its first run, for 10 years, even taking the format exclusively from the AM sister station as 1370 moved to sports programming.

+In 1998, KFRO-FM relaunched its oldies format with a simulcast on KPXI 100.7, which had just been downgraded and moved from Mt.
+Pleasant to Overton.
+It also briefly changed calls to KCGL during this period, but was quickly aborted and returned to KFRO-FM on February 15, 1999.

+In 2001, KFRO-FM, having dropped the simulcast with KPXI, reimaged as "95.3 The Frog."

+In October 2003, KFRO-FM dropped the oldies format and moved into a simulcast of Regional Mexican KOYE 96.7, "K-Oye."
 At this time, both the stations reimaged as "La Super Invasora."
-The simulcast lasted only six months.
-Then the oldies format returned for a couple years.
-In Spring 2005, KFRO-FM switched to a simulcast of KLJT 102.3 and launched a soft adult contemporary format as "The Breeze."
+This simulcast lasted only six months, with the oldies format and "The Frog" branding returning to 95.3 afterwards.

+In Spring 2005, after being purchased by Dudley Waller's Waller Media, KFRO-FM switched to a simulcast of new sister station KLJT 102.3, launching a soft adult contemporary format as "95.3 & 102.3 The Breeze."

 By 2007, "The Breeze" had evolved into a hot AC format.
-In June 2008, "The Breeze" relaunched as a Top 40/CHR station.
-This was the first time that the Tyler/Longview had a Top 40 station since KISX switched to urban AC in 2006.
+In June 2008, "The Breeze" was relaunched again as a Top 40/CHR station, marking the return of a Top 40 format to the Tyler-Longview dial ince KISX switched to urban AC in the year prior.

 On August 1, 2016, KFRO-FM and sister stations KLJT, KMPA, and KZXM were taken off the air and the staff of those stations were let go and locked out without warning by Susie Waller, the daughter of the deceased owner of the station, Dudley Waller.
 The website remained active through mid-August, but it was redirected to a "WordPress For Broadcasters" page due to the aforementioned lockout of staff, plus it could no longer stream any live broadcasts.
 The staff for "The Morning Madhouse" show apologized and thanked their listeners as well as explaining the incident in detail on the show's Facebook page.